-- Support provision for the Surrey Canal Road Overground Station which will be located to the south of Surrey Canal Road and a new pedestrian and cycle bridge adjacent to the East London Line Phase 2 extension.
-Improved public access into the site from South Bermondsey Station to the north. - The Development Area should be structured around legible routes that are primarily defined by the existing street pattern. - Every opportunity must be taken to unlock barriers to movement, including the enclosed hard standing surrounding the Stadium, the impenetrable railway embankments and the fast-moving road networks. - Surrey Canal Road should be transformed into an urban boulevard with improved cycling and walking provision. - · Crossings should be provided at key points along Surrey Canal Road to aid pedestrian movement. - A key north south diagonal link across the site should be provided connecting the new Surrey Canal Station, through to a new stadium plaza and onto Bolina in the north west of the site. - Every opportunity must be made to improve access through railway embankments and upgrade underpasses. - A variety of gateways into the site should be created, connected by a series of streets and squares, and wayfinding needs to be clear and logical. - Existing cycling routes throughout the Development Area need to be upgraded and, where possible, extended.
+- Support provision for the Surrey Canal Road Overground Station which will be located to the south of Surrey Canal Road and a new pedestrian and cycle route adjacent to the East London Line Phase 2 extension. - Improved public access into the site from South Bermondsey Station to the north.

+- The Development Area should be structured around legible routes that are primarily defined by the existing street pattern. - Opportunities must be taken to unlock barriers to movement, including the enclosed hard standing surrounding the Stadium, the impenetrable railway embankments and the primary road networks. - Surrey Canal Road should be transformed into an urban boulevard with improved cycling and walking provision. - Crossings should be provided at key points along Surrey Canal Road to aid pedestrian movement. - A key north south diagonal pedestrian link across the site should be provided connecting the new Surrey Canal Station, through to a new stadium plaza and onto Bolina in the north west of the site. - Every opportunity must be made to improve access through railway embankments and upgrade underpasses. - A variety of gateways into the site should be created, connected by a series of streets and squares, and wayfinding needs to be clear and logical.

+- Existing cycling routes throughout the Development Area need to be upgraded and, where possible, extended.
 The existing cycle network should become more legible and safer, through a clear separation of pedestrian and cycle movement.
-Improved access to neighbouring leisure destinations in the wider area, including Folkestone Gardens, Southwark Park, and Burgess Park will enhance health and wellbeing.
+Improved access to neighbouring leisure destinations in the wider area, including Folkestone Gardens, Southwark Park, and Burgess Park will enhance health and wellbeing. - Consideration should be given to principles of Health Living Streets as set out in Fig.28 TfL Healthy Living Streets.